D-o-d-o-x/fancy_rl/README.md

   <br><br>
 </h1>

-Fancy RL is a minimalistic and efficient implementation of Proximal Policy Optimization (PPO) and Trust Region Policy Layers (TRPL) using primitives from [torchrl](https://pypi.org/project/torchrl/).
-Future plans include implementing Soft Actor-Critic (SAC).
+Fancy RL provides a minimalistic and efficient implementation of Proximal Policy Optimization (PPO) and Trust Region Policy Layers (TRPL) using primitives from [torchrl](https://pypi.org/project/torchrl/).
 This library focuses on providing clean, understandable code and reusable modules while leveraging the powerful functionalities of torchrl.
-We provide optional integration with wandb.

 ## Installation